nextflow-io/nextflow/docs/google.rst

 specify your own machine type or machine series, they should be able to attach local SSD disks, otherwise the task scheduling will fail.

 As of version ``23.05.0-edge``, you can use the ``disk`` directive to override the disk requested by Fusion.
 See the `Process definition`_ section above for examples.
-Note that local SSD disks must be a multiple of 375 GB in size.
+Note that local SSD disks must be a multiple of 375 GB in size, otherwise the size will be increased to the next multiple of 375 GB.

 Supported directives